Super Bowl totals, or over/under betting, is one of the easiest and most popular types of bets you can make on a Super

-For Super Bowl 54, the Chiefs and 49ers each boast a high-powered offense.
+For Super Bowl 55, the Chiefs and Bucs each boast a high-powered offense.
 Both teams also boast solid defenses but the number was sitting around 56.5 as of late January.
 The Super Bowl 54 total was set at 53.5.
 A year earlier, the total was sky-high 58, but the Patriots defense was terrific and the Rams offense was terrible and UNDER bettors cashed tickets in a 13-3 final.

 Super Bowl totals betting explained